Thinkful-OpenSource/slacker-news/README.md

 1. On GitHub go to https://github.com/Thinkful/slacker-news (make sure you're signed in) and click on the fork button to clone the repo to your account.
 2. Next clone the project to Nitrous or your computer with `git clone https://github.com/<YourUsername>/slacker-news`
 3. Establish a remote for pulling updates from the master by running `git add remote upstream https://github.com/Thinkful/slacker-news`
+4. Contact snarechops on Slack to obtain the test API keys for the project.
+These are not included in the repo for security reasons.

 Now you are all setup to do work on the project.
 To save your changes run the following commands: